-- If the terminal type has not been defined, you must use the Initialize Terminal option on the FUNCTION SELECTION menu to initialize the operating system environment before you can continue with the diagnostics.
+- 1. If the terminal type has not been defined, you must use the Initialize Terminal option on the FUNCTION SELECTION menu to initialize the operating system environment before you can continue with the diagnostics.
 This is a separate and different operation than selecting the console display. - 2.
-Select Diagnostic Routines.

-- 3. Press the Enter key. - 4.
-In the following table, find the menu or system response you received when you selected Diagnostic Routines; then follow the instructions given in the Action column.
+Select Diagnostic Routines. - 3.
+Press the Enter key. - 4.
+In the table on the following page, find the menu or system response you received when you selected Diagnostic Routines; then follow the instructions given in the Action column.